 In the prefecture’s south side lies Tomonoura, a picturesque fishing town that’s part of the Setonaikai National Park.
-Another quaint port nearby, Onomichi has a well-signposted temple walk that takes in 25 of the town’s 48 temples dotted among its slopes.
+Onomichi is another quaint port nearby.
+Those vying for a temple walk will find 25 of the town’s 48 temples dotted among its slopes.
 Onomichi is also the starting point of the Shimanami Kaido, a 60-kilometer highway of nine individual bridges connecting Honshu and Shikoku that makes for a spectacular cycling route.

 Are you feeling even more adventurous?
-Just two hours from Hiroshima City, Sandankyo Gorge is a gorgeous place for trekking, especially in autumn with the changing of the leaves, and you can take a riverboat through the ravine passing through the waterfalls.
+Just two hours from Hiroshima City, Sandankyo Gorge is @erfect for a hike.
+Especially in autumn when the leaves change.
+You can take a riverboat through the ravine passing through the waterfalls.
 The rivers’ clear, clean flowing water and aqua blue pools are breathtaking.

 Want to see more?
 Start planning your trip to Hiroshima with the locations below.